 Use antibiotics appropriately!
 This means only taking antibiotics that are prescribed to you, and to take your antibiotics exactly as they are prescribed.
 It is also important that you do not take antibiotics for infections caused by viruses, because antibiotics do not kill viruses.
 Some common infections caused by viruses are the common cold, the flu, and most sore throats.

 To raise awareness for this week, the Healthcare-Associated Infections and Antimicrobial Resistance (HAI/AR) team at VDH challenged nurses across Virginia to join the fight by studying educational material about antibiotic resistance and completing a quiz to test their knowledge.
 This initiative was designed to help your nurses protect you from antibiotic resistance.
 The challenge will wrap up on November 15th.
 Keep an eye out on the VDH social media pages for results!

 The HAI/AR team also released a special edition newsletter about Antibiotics Awareness Week, which spotlights hospital systems committed to reducing antibiotic resistance.

 We hope you will use the resources provided in the above links to arm yourselves with information and do your part to reduce antibiotic resistance!

-Domestic Violence, also known as intimate partner violence, happens to 37% of US women and almost 31% of US men.
+Domestic Violence, also known as intimate partner violence, happens to women and men.
 Intimate partner violence includes: